purplesectools/DeepProbe/README.md

 IP Enrichment (Optional): If an API key is provided, detected external IP addresses are enriched with geo-location and reputation data from AbuseIPDB.

-AI Verdict Generation (Optional): If an OpenAI API key is provided, the Gemini API is called to process the structured findings and generate a human-readable summary, key findings, attack chain narrative, and potential malware match.

 Report Generation: All findings, correlations, and AI insights are compiled into an interactive Streamlit UI and comprehensive output files.